Cartan Actions of Higher Rank Abelian Groups and their Classification: Homogeneity from Pairwise Cycle Structures

 Now, there are three cases: there is no weight of the form $- c_k \alpha_k$ in which case $u ^{(- c_k \alpha_k)}$ does not exist.
 Or this weight exists but commutes with $t_k^{(\alpha_k)}$ and we simply switch the order.
 Otherwise, $\alpha_k$ and $- c_k \alpha_k$ generate a cover of $PSL(2, \R)$ or $\Heis$.
 In the case of $PSL(2,\R)$, if $t_k$ and $u$ are sufficiently small, which is an open property, we may use Lemma \ref{horocycle commutators} to commute $t_k^{(\alpha_k)}$ and $u^{(-c_k\alpha_k)}$ up to an element of $D$.
 In the case of $\Heis$, we use the standard commutator relations in $\Heis$ to commute the elements up to an element of $D$.
 Furthermore, notice that $q_2$ and the terms appearing before $q_2$ all belong to $\Delta_2$, so we may combine them to reduce the expression to:

 for some collection of $t_i',u',s_k' \in \R$, and $d \in D$.
-But by Lemma \ref{lem:D-commutators}, $d$ may be pushed to the right preserving the form of the expression and being absorbed into $\rho^0$.
-We abusively do not change these terms and drop $d$ from the expression.
+But by Lemma \ref{lem:D-commutators}, $d$ may be pushed to the right preserving the form of the expression and being absorbed into $\rho^0$. {We abuse notation,} do not change these terms and drop $d$ from the expression.